Eye Trauma Specialist and Options Available

 - Anaplastologist – An anaplastologist is somebody trained in fabricating artificial body parts other than limbs.
 This may include part of a face or an ear.

-It is important, when choosing an ocularist, to find someone with experience working with all of these specialists, and has good relationships with them.
+It is important, when choosing an eye trauma ocularist, to find someone with experience working with all of these specialists, and has good relationships with them.